 Benefits of the Silhouette InstaLift

 While the Silhouette InstaLift cannot rival the dramatic results of a traditional facelift, it can produce impressive results non-surgically.
-The Silhouette InstaLift lifts and tightens sagging skin in the mid and lower face and can also be used on some areas of the neck for a more youthful appearance.
+The Silhouette InstaLift lifts and tightens sagging skin in the mid and lower face for a more youthful appearance.
 These are areas where sagging skin is most noticeable, and patients can see the benefits of the procedure right away following treatment.
 Two of the biggest benefits of the Silhouette InstaLift are that the results are nearly immediate, and there is little downtime following the procedure.